Prerequisites: Linux, Python 3.7+,

 cd ~/yunetaprojects/yunetas

-source yunetas-env.shyunetas-env.sh exports three variables and prepends /yuneta/bin
+source yunetas-env.shyunetas-env.sh exports four variables and prepends /yuneta/bin

 plus $YUNETAS_BASE/scripts to PATH: